Difference Between Public and Private Accounting

-As can be seen from the above explanations that both categories of accounting are very different in nature and serve important roles in the assessment of a company’s financial statement in their own unique ways; Both public and private accounting involves more or less similar kind of job activities, skills, and education.
+As can be seen from the above explanations, both accounting categories are very different and serve important roles in assessing a company’s financial statement in their unique ways; Both public and private accounting involve more or less similar kinds of job activities, skills, and education.

-However, the distinctions can be seen in the skill developed after the fresh graduates join in either career path.
-In simple words, public accounting and private accounting can be seen as “external” accountants and “internal” accountants of a company, respectively.
-As such, it is important to understand the various facets of the two in the pursuit of either career options.
+However, the distinctions can be seen in the skill developed after the fresh graduates join either career path.
+Public and private accounting can be seen as “external” accountants and “internal” accountants of a company, respectively.
+It is important to understand the various facets of the two in the pursuit of either career option.
 I hope the article helps you to decipher the two cost categories.

 This has been a guide to Public vs. Private Accounting.
-Here we discuss the top differences between public and private accounting along with infographics and comparison table.
+Here we discuss the top differences between public and private accounting and infographics and a comparison table.
 You may also have a look at the following articles –